cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/csv-generator/README.md

 ## Usage

 > [!TIP]
 > Per default, the atmosphere preprocessor is not built.
-To build it, you need to pass `-DCS_ATMOSPHERE_PREPROCESSOR=On` in the make script.
+To build it, you need to pass `-DCSP_ATMOSPHERES_CSV_GENERATOR=On` in the make script.

 Once compiled, you'll need to set the library search path to contain the `install/<os>-<build_type>/lib` directory.
 This depends on where the `csv-generator` is installed to, but this may be something like this: